 Upper-division LABR courses or cross-listed with LABR not used to satisfy core requirements can be used as electives.

 Complementary Studies (12 Units)

-Bachelor of Arts students must complete at least 12 units of complementary studies outside of the primary prefix for the major.
+Bachelor of Arts students must complete at least 12 units of Complementary Studies outside of the primary prefix for the major.
 (Note: Students may not use an alternate prefix that is cross-listed with the primary prefix for the major.)
-Students who complete two majors or a major and a minor automatically complete the complementary studies requirement.
-Additional ways to complete complementary studies for students in the Labor and Employment Studies major can count the twelve complementary studies units toward elective units in the major.
+Students who complete two majors or a major and a minor automatically complete the Complementary Studies requirement.
+An additional way to complete Complementary Studies for students in the Labor and Employment Studies major is to count the 12 Complementary Studies units toward elective units in the major.
 Consult with your major advisor for assistance.